brucemwalker/gs_tools/README.md

 ## What you need
 - The command-line tools require a recent-ish Python3 to be installed.
-- Tested on FreeBSD and macOS.
+- Tested on FreeBSD, macOS and Windows 11
-- contacts2gs and pvalues2xml run fine on Windows with Python3 installed.
 - Should work fine on Linux flavours.

 ## Motivation